-Solarwinds and Nagios XI are two SNMP monitoring suites, that offer a wide array of tools and features for making network management simple and efficient.
+Solarwinds and Nagios XI are two SNMP monitoring suites, that offer a wide array of tools and features for making Network Monitoring & Management simple and efficient.
 This article will compare the two, and outline performance in key subject areas.
 The current version of Solarwinds at the time this article is written is 12.2.
-The current version […]
+The […]

 We’ve compared many programs with each other and we noticed that PRTG vs Nagios is a popular comparison that many are looking to breakdown.
 Here’s our Analysis of the two network monitoring giants.